dulta/feelapp-api/getting-started.md

 # Getting Started

-This document will guide you through process of integrating Feel Subtitles and Feel Apps sysytems.
+This document will guide you through process of integrating Feel Subtitles and Feel Apps systems.
 As a result we are going to get a web page which can play a video in your desktop browser and send subtitles to the connected bluetooth device via mobile Feel application.